 |• Workplace Safety||• Consumer Rights||• An End to Unjust Wars|

 |• 40-Hour Work Week||• Food & Drug Safety||• Environmental Protection|

 |• Labor Rights||• Antitrust Legislation||• Conservation Measures|

 |In almost every case, conservatives strongly opposed these efforts that better the lives of all Americans.|

 The origins of the progressive movement date back to the 1880s.
 Progressivism describes a political movement and ideology in which subscribers believe in progress, change, or reform, particularly in regard to who has control over people’s lives.

 Progressives tend not to like the status quo and see the current political climate as being dominated by corporate and other special interests whose agendas are contrary to the best interests of the vast majority of Americans.
+They believe government must protect citizens from the greed of big business and the most wealthy among us.
 Progressives embrace pluralism and individual human freedom.